luebking/qiq/README.md

 Simple runners where you could type to find and start your program lead to that feature being a staple in modern start menus and instead of the tiny systray indicators, you could place big beautiful indicators onto yor desktop where they would go on to fight with the icons who gets to to occlude most of your wallpaper.
 And of course usually being covered by windows…
 **Status indicators on your desktop are a mistake**
 Also the taskbar buttons aren't really required to change the window since Apple introduced Exposé
+And despite all of that people are complaining with their now probably AI-driven taskbar to evade the cursor or windows.
+Madness.

 ## What's left?
 * Runners like rofi are generally a good idea and easily outperform any kind of start menu.